-The student must declare an emphasis area.
+The student must declare an emphasis area within their first 2 semesters in the program.
 With the emphasis area coordinator, the student will develop a plan of study that insures substantive knowledge in a specific area in order to generate important original research.
 At the discretion of the emphasis area coordinator and Plan of Study Committee, the emphasis area "electives" may be partitioned into required emphasis area courses and a menu of discretionary courses.
 The department has several areas of specialization for our PhD students.
-These specialty areas are; Chronic Disease, Clinical and Health Services, Genetic, Infectious Disease, and Injury.
+These specialty areas are; Cancer Control, Cancer Etiology, Infectious Disease, Occupational and Environmental Epidemiology, and Pharmacoepidemiology.
+The coursework required for these emphasis areas can be found at: http://cph.uiowa.edu/epi/programs/phd.html